T

 • Major governments are interested in AI safety (e.g. the UK's AI Safety Summit, the White House's securing commitments around AI safety from AGI labs)

 Maybe they think that safety measures taken in a world in which we observe this type of evidence will fall far short from what is neeeded.
-However, it's somewhat puzzling be confident enough in this to label it as the 'default' scenario.
+However, it's somewhat puzzling be confident enough in this to label it as the 'default' scenario at this point.

 The term 'default' in discussions about AI risk (like 'doom is the default') strikes me as an unhelpful rhetorical move.
 It suggests an unlikely scenario where little-to-no measures are taken to address AI safety.
 Given the active research and the fact that alignment is likely to be crucial to unlocking the economic value from AI, this seems like a very unnatural baseline to frame discussions around.